SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 * Benefit sharing for genetic resources and traditional knowledge related to food and agriculture (phrases 4,5).

 The FAO Second Global Assessment of Animal Genetic Resources was used as a source of terms (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
 Central instruments are The Treaty on Plant Genetic Resources for Food and Agriculture, the Convention on Biological Diversity and elaborations in the Nagoya Protocol.

+Types of farming system were expanded using MeSH (NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
+Specific types of crops and livestock were further expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f2)</a>).
+For crops, those listed as major crops or "important food crops" are included, while oil crops were excluded (not being food).
+Some specific types are covered by generic terms: e.g. Root crops are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

 This query consists of 5 phrases.